What are the best techniques to teach a beginner to drive ?

 Check the following before your first driving lesson:

 Make sure your insurance covers a student driver in the event of an accident.
-If not, you can inquire about a permanent or temporary upgrade.
+If not, you can inquire regarding a permanent or temporary upgrade.
 Make sure you know what they will and will not cover before you start any practice on the road.

 Have your vehicle inspected.
 Make sure it is roadworthy before putting a driving student behind it.
 Tires must be in good condition and properly inflated.
 All liquids must be topped off.
 Don’t check engine lights, mysterious leaks, or strange sounds.